carrigan223/carrigan-dev/README.md

 # or
 pnpm dev
 ```
+Then populate your .env.local based off the example with your own values

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 The FastApi server will be running on [http://127.0.0.1:8000](http://127.0.0.1:8000) – feel free to change the port in `package.json` (you'll also need to update it in `next.config.js`).

 ## Learn More